electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/drivetrain/motor/_index.md

 To protect the battery and other electronics Audi reduces the available power depending on SOC and temprature.

-For Q50 boost the full power is only avaible over 80%.
-After that it will drop down against 265HP.
+For Q50 boost the full power is only avaible over 88% and temprature above 23°C.  After that it will drop down against 265HP.
 This screenshot show how the boost level is about 50% at 66% SOC.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/models/q4-e-tron/drivetrain/motor/boost.jpg">